jamesoyanna/jamesoyanna/README.md

 ### Hi there 👋
 I am a proficient Frontend Web Developer, effective at developing and managing web applications that achieve customer objectives.

-I am currently working on developing Financial technology applications.
+I am currently working on building Financial technology solutions.

 I am developing my expertise in Front and backend technologies specifically React JS, JavaScript, Node JS, SQL/MongoDB, and AWS.

-I look forward to collaborating with amazing software developers on building Financial technology solutions most especially for the African Market.
+I look forward to collaborating with amazing software developers on building Financial technology applications most especially for the African Market.

 I am open to any opportunity to contribute to awesome open source projects.